Introduction

 cost_alert_threshold = 25 # Get warned early

-- See Example Workflows for real-world patterns
+- Explore Example Vignettes for real-world patterns

 - Read Troubleshooting Guide when stuck